COVID-19 (Coronavirus) Information

 Objectives & Targets

 Lerwick Port Authority has developed a set of clear objectives and targets for improvement and a documented management programme to achieve them, with regular reviews for monitoring and continual improvement.
-Further information is available on request.
+These are set out in the Authority's Annual Review.

 Lerwick Port Authority has set procedures to continually evaluate compliance with environmental legislation covering the harbour’s operations, including waste management, effluents and discharges, noise, storage, contaminated land, climate change and nature conservation, and to be aware of proposed national and European legislation.
 Further information is available on request.